alexbehrens/chip/README.md

     **Error Analysis**
     Encounter an error?
 Let chippy do the initial diagnosis!

-    >It is important to note the program captures the error by rerunning the last terminal command.
-This operation is not reccomendable if the compile/runtime? is long or costly.
+    >It is important to note that Chippy captures the error by rerunning the last terminal command.
+This operation is not reccomended if the operation's compile/runtime is long or costly.

     `input`